rklymentiev/py-for-neuro/slides/chapter2_02_functions.md

 3.1
 ```

-Notes: Functions can take no input arguments, like in the first example.
+Notes: Functions can take no input arguments, like in the `get_pi()` example.
 In such case the result of the function will be always the same.

 You can specify as many input arguments as you wish.
 Also, arguments can have default values (like `digits_to_round=2`).
 This means that if you don't specify it's value in the function run, it will be taken from the default value.